SnoopWare/usbsnoop/README.md

  * Windows Driver Kit (WDK): https://docs.microsoft.com/en-us/windows-hardware/drivers/download-the-wdk
  * CMake for Windows

+Note you must build 32-bit version for 32-bit Windows and 64-bit for 64-bit Windows, respectively.
+This is due to bundling of drivers for the corresponding architecture within the USBSnoop executable.
+32-bit drivers won't work on 64-bit Windows and vise versa.

-In order to get the actual code and configure the build rules, run the following commands from the command line:
+In order to get the actual code and configure the build rules, run the following commands from the command prompt:

+32-bit:

 ```
 git clone https://github.com/dmikushin/usbsnoop.git